fieldtrip/website/tutorial/cluster_permutation_timelock.md

 ## Introduction

-The objective of this tutorial is to give an introduction to the statistical analysis of event-related EEG and MEG data (denoted as MEEG data in the following) by means of cluster-based permutation tests.
+The objective of this tutorial is to give an introduction to the statistical analysis of event-related EEG and MEG data (denoted as M/EEG data in the following) by means of cluster-based permutation tests.
 The tutorial starts with a long background section that sketches the background of permutation tests.
 Subsequently it is shown how to use FieldTrip to perform cluster-based permutation tests on actual axial and planar event-related fields in a between-trials (using single-subject data) and in a within-subjects design (using data from multiple subjects).

 In this tutorial we will continue working on the [dataset](/tutorial/meg_language) of a single subject described in the [trigger-based trial selection preprocessing tutorial](/tutorial/preprocessing).
 Below we will repeat code to select the trials and preprocess the data as described in the first tutorials ([trigger based trial selection](/tutorial/preprocessing), [artifact rejection](/tutorial/artifacts), [event related averaging and planar gradient](/tutorial/eventrelatedaveraging)).
 We assume that the preprocessing and averaging steps of the analysis are already clear for the reader.